 Mission: Operation RSF provides support, accountability, and community to assist in the relief of the symptoms of PTSD through physical activity and exercise.
 We focus on building the support structure needed to maintain motivation, drive, and purpose through the initial difficult period while building routines that can be continued for a lifetime.

 Operation RSF’s vision is to develop programs that facilitate the use of physical activity to combat the symptoms of PTSD while assisting individuals to develop routines to go from a sedentary lifestyle to living an active lifestyle while also increasing their quality of life.
 Operation RSF plans to continue combating the stigma of mental health through the education of gyms, coaches, and athletes across the country and the world.

 Operation RSF was founded by three U.S. Army Special Operations teammates who truly believed in the power of physical activity in combating the symptoms of Post-Traumatic Stress Disorder.
 All three had witnessed friends and teammates separate from the military and go through a myriad of troubles during and after their transition out of the military.
 Some of those friends were diagnosed with PTSD and given a cocktail of drugs from the VA (Department of Veteran’s Affairs) while receiving cognitive-based therapies on an irregular basis.
 Some managed to get their life on track and gain control of their emotions, while others continued to struggle.

 The three teammates spent their free time discussing research relating to the influence of holistic approaches, to include physical activity, on psychological well-being and started noticing that there was a growing base of research showing the benefits of physical activity on mental health and psychological well-being.
-Many online entities posted articles relating to the psychological benefits of physical activity on mental health but the comment section was always full of individuals commenting things such as "if only I could get out of bed to run" or "yeah if I had the motivation to start that might help"
+Many online entities posted articles relating to the psychological benefits of physical activity on mental health but the comment section was included comments from individuals stating things such as, “if only I could get out of bed to run” or “yeah if I had the motivation to start that might help”